Willemina Ogterop

 Willemina Ogterop (1881–1974) was a Dutch-American artist and stained glass window designer of almost 500 windows in 80 locations.
 Her wide-ranging interests included Eastern philosophy, religion and poetry, prompting her to create and donate some of her works of art to India, as well as writing her personal philosophy and participating in international peace movements.
+For a complete listing of her windows, see below under "References" item #3 - Krimgold, Eveline Ogterop (1977).
+"The Stained Glass Art of Willemina Ogterop" 136 pages.

 Biography

 Mrs. Ogterop (nee Muller) was born in Maastricht in the Netherlands in 1881.
 She studied at the Academy of Fine Arts in Amsterdam before going to South Africa in 1903 at the age of 21.
 In Africa she met her future husband, Cornelis Ogterop; they were married in 1905 in Java, Indonesia where they lived before returning in 1907 to The Netherlands where their four children were born.
-The family immigrated at the end of World War I to California in 1918 and lived for ten years on a farm near Santa Cruz.
+The family immigrated at the end of World war I to California in 1918 and lived for ten years on a farm near Santa Cruz.
 When the entire family moved to Berkeley, Mrs. Ogterop began working in the Cummings Art Glass Studio in San Francisco as their principal designer from 1928 until 1953, designing nearly 500 stained glass windows, and creating more than 200 works of art in other media.
-She was the first woman west of the Mississippi to be inducted into the stained-glass artists’ union.
+She has been described as the first woman west of the Mississippi admitted to the stained glass artists' union.

 There are more than 80 venues, primarily Christian churches, in six states of the U.S. which contain her stained glass windows; however, the great majority of her windows are in 40 cities and towns throughout California, in addition to a total of 9 churches in the states of Nevada, Washington, Oklahoma, Iowa, and Louisiana.
+Large cities often have several churches of her work.
 She considered her finest windows to be those in Saint Albert Priory, a Dominican theological seminary, in the Rockridge neighborhood of Oakland, California.